 Recently, Ms. Vetesi successfully defended a class action lawsuit against a national bank on civil rights discrimination claims.
 She presented oral argument before the California Court of Appeal, and the case resulted in a published opinion.
 Ms. Vetesi is also currently defending numerous food manufacturers in class actions and other litigation involving food misbranding claims.

-Earlier this year, she completed a secondment in the U.S. Commercial Law group of a major consumer electronics company.
+In 2013, she completed a secondment in the U.S. Commercial Law group of a major consumer electronics company.

 Ms. Vetesi is active in the firm's pro bono efforts, and has appeared in federal court numerous times on behalf of clients in various criminal matters.
 She is a recipient of the State Bar of California's Wiley W. Manuel Award for public service.